IKATS/IKATS/CONTRIBUTING.viztool.md

 ## Repository content

-* A viztool repository begins with `vt-` to quickly identify it
+* A viztool repository begins with `vt-` to quickly identify it.
+This an internal practice used for our scripts, you could choose to ignore it.
 * It is composed of at least the following files (detailed below):
   * `LICENSE`: License of the contribution
-  * `NOTICE`: To list all the dependencies of the contribution
+  * `NOTICE`: To list all the dependencies of the contribution.
+That document is a good practice and [is mandatory for Apache Licence, version 2](http://apache.org/dev/apply-license.html).
   * `README.md`: Description of the viztool
   * `viztool_def.json`: definition of the viztool in the catalog
   * `manifest.json`: definition of the inlude order and libraries used